 Siena College Archives provides access to the historical holdings of the College to students, staff and the wider community for research purposes.

-Our heritage collection continues to grow thanks to the generous donations of past and present staff and students and the wider community.
+Our heritage collection continues to grow thanks to the generous donations of past and present staff and students, as well as the wider community.
 If you wish to donate memorabilia, please contact the archivist.

 The College Archives is open during school terms and the archivist is available to assist with all enquiries, research requests and donations.
-Please contact the College Archivist, Maureen McAuley via email or phone the College on 9835 0200.
+Please contact the College Archivist, Marian Jenkinson via email or phone the College on 9835 0200.